jausegar/openair/README.md

 ## Setup network

 Run ifconfig and look at the output.
-Mine looks like:
+It looks like:

     ens33: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
             inet 192.168.1.102  netmask 255.255.255.0  broadcast 192.168.1.255